gzuliani/solarmon/README.md

 * if the acquistion fails for a given device, the communication channel used by that devices is reinitialized by means of the `reconnect` method of the associated `Communication` object;
 * a list of (`Device`, `readings`) tuples is then build;
 * the acquired data is forwared to the output device, one by one.

+### Installation

+#### EmonSD

+The starting point is the last stable image of this distribution ([emonSD-10Nov22 (Stable)](https://docs.openenergymonitor.org/emonsd/download.html) at the time of writing).

+**Warning:** do not apply any OS upgrade to this image!

+* clone this repository in the home directory of the **pi** user:

+        $ cd
+        pi@raspberrypi:~ $ git clone https://github.com/gzuliani/solarmon.git

+* install the dependencies as root:

+        pi@raspberrypi:~ $ sudo pip3 install requests==2.21.0
+        pi@raspberrypi:~ $ sudo pip3 install pymodbus==2.5.2
+        pi@raspberrypi:~ $ sudo pip3 install psutil

+  The `psutil` package is required by the `raspberry_pi_4.RaspberryPi4.py` module only.
+You don't need to install it if you do not intend to use such module.

+* connect the USB adapters to the Raspberry and set up the `etc/udev/rules.d/10-local.rules` to ensure they get a unique name.
+The document [docs/how-to-usb-static-names.md](https://github.com/gzuliani/solarmon/blob/main/docs/how-to-usb-static-names.md) explains how to do it, the folder [udev](https://github.com/gzuliani/solarmon/tree/main/udev) contains some working examples.
+When done, restart the **udev** server:

+         pi@raspberrypi:~ $ sudo udevadm trigger

+* define the set of input and output devices in the `solarmon/main.py` source file; you can use the `solarmon/main_andrea.py` and `solarmon/main_laura.py` templates.
+Set the `api_key` global variable to the "Write API Key" of the EmonCMS local installation.

+* enable the rotation of the **solarmon** log following the instructions in [debian/etc/logrotate.d/readme.md](https://github.com/gzuliani/solarmon/tree/main/debian/etc/logrotate/readme.md).

+* configure **solarmon** to run as a service following the instructions in [debian/lib/systemd/system/readme.md](https://github.com/gzuliani/solarmon/tree/main/debian/lib/systemd/system/readme.md).

+#### InfluxDB

+TODO.